mihir79kumar/Non_overlapping_clock/README.md

 # Non_overlapping_clock
-# 🕒 Non-Overlapping Clock Generators (2-Phase & 3-Phase) – CMOS Design in Tanner EDA
+# 🕒 Non-Overlapping Clock Generators (2-Phase & 3-Phase) – CMOS Design in Cadence Virtuoso

 ##  What is a Non-Overlapping Clock?